moirahartigan/Ms1-Schools-Out-Childcare/README.md

 * #### Contact -
-  * The contact form has been purposfully kept simple with required input boxes and again the background image had had a gradient applied as with the previous sections.
+  * The contact form has been kept to a simple layout with required input boxes.
+Again the background image has had a gradient applied to coincide with the previous sections.
     <br>

  <p align="center">